-This also means that the class of systems of equations of a combinatorial two-complex can be solvable even when the class of a homotopy equivalent two-complex is not.
-Moreover, Gersten noted that the two-complexes associated to the above type of systems of equations are Cockcroft, i.e.\ their second Hurewicz map $\pi_2(X)\to H_2(X)$ is zero.
-This is clearly a homotopy invariant condition, which follows to be insufficient for solvability in general.
-Compare this to the slightly stronger conditions appearing in \autoref{thm:main-result}. \end{example}
+Gersten also noted that the above cell complexes are Cockcroft, i.e.\ the second Hurewicz map $\pi_2(X)\to H_2(X)$ is zero.
+This homotopy invariant condition is therefore insufficient for solvability of universal systems of group equations.
+Compare this to the slightly stronger condition appearing in \autoref{thm:main-result}. \end{example}

-The previous example shows that we loose some information by not differentiating between classes of systems of equations that are related by cancellation.
-But it also suggests that for universal solvability, allowing cancellations, the answer only depends on the (simple?) homotopy type of the two-complex.
-This is reflected by the fact that the condition of \autoref{thm:main-result} only depends on the homotopy type of the presentation complex.

-In fact, it is easy to see that the following operations on group presentations have no effect on whether the corresponding type of systems of equations is solvable:
+The previous example shows that some information is lost by grouping systems of equations into classes according to their content instead of the associated $2$-complex.
+But it also shows that the property of being a Kervaire complex is not invariant under homotopy equivalence, while our coarser notion turns out to behave better in this regard.
+Indeed, the sufficient condition in \autoref{thm:main-result} depends only on the homotopy type of the presentation complex, and there is some hope that the solvability of a universal system of group equations also depends only on the (simple?) homotopy type of the presentation complex.
+In fact, it is easy to see that the following operations on group presentations have no effect on whether the corresponding universal system of group equations is solvable: